singularityhub/docker2singularity/README.md

 # `docker2singularity`

 Are you developing Docker images and you would like to run them on an HPC cluster supporting [Singularity](http://singularity.lbl.gov)?
 Are you working on Mac or Windows with no easy access to a Linux machine? `docker2singularity` is the simplest way to generate Singularity images.
+Note that the upcoming Singularity (2.3) release supports import from Docker without sudo, natively, and this is the recommended approach.
+More information will be provided in the upcoming documentation for 2.3.

 ## Requirements